yanganto/relayer-game/README.md

 > &emsp;&emsp;close game
 > &emsp;else
 > &emsp;&emsp;add new samples for the next round

+Here is the pseudo code for the client, this is a POC level client, watching the event and submitting headers.
+In production, the offchain worker push samples chaning event will be more efficence.

+> loop
+> &emsp;watch and get info from `SubmitHeaders`
+> &emsp;if first block heigh unseen
+> &emsp;&emsp;add into the current games
+> &emsp;for game in current games
+> &emsp;&emsp;if the samples of game changed and not none
+> &emsp;&emsp;&emsp;submit headers based on samples
+> &emsp;&emsp;else if the samples of game is none
+> &emsp;&emsp;&emsp;remove this game from current game

 ##### Close Game
 Confirm correct blocks, and there will be a correct relayer in each round.